 The best way to showcase your personality in the digital age is through social media.
 While your website provides a quick glimpse into your style and personality, social media presents an ongoing opportunity for your audience to get to know you on a personal level.

 Use your Instagram to show snapshots of what makes your life special.
-Sharing your passions and adventures with your audience will help them connect to you.
+Sharing your passions and adventures with your audience will help them connect with you.
 Take advantage of Facebook Live where you can answer questions and demonstrate your value for open communication.
 Contribute to conversations on Twitter with thoughtful, personal responses.
-Being an active member of the online community will show your potential clients that behind your brand is a living, breathing, interesting person – not just another robot.
+Being an active member of the online community will show your potential clients that behind your brand is a living, breathing, interesting person, not just another robot.

 Don’t Stop Learning